Sayeem2004/IntroCS/README.md

 - http://moe.stuy.edu/~mkhan21/www/homepage.html
 - http://bert.stuy.edu/pbrooks/
 ## Ownership
-- All files in datafiles and files named NetlogoHomework were not made by me
+- All files in datafiles and files named NetlogoHomework were not made by me.
 - All other files in this repository were made by me.